 Email marketing gives a slight air of exclusivity to your most loyal customers, and it’s the perfect place to reward that loyalty and maintain it while also boosting sales.

-Now, let’s talk about the birth of email marketing.
+Now, let’s talk about how email marketing got started

 While the history of email is one thing, the creation of email marketing is another.
 The first email campaign was sent out by Gary Thuerk, the “Father of Spam” in 1978.
 Thuerk was the Marketing Manager at Digital Equipment Corp, and his mass email, which went out to a few hundred people promoting their DEC machine, made $13 million in sales!